A new space of generalised vector-valued functions of bounded variation: Introduction

 In the scalar case, a possible choice is the space $GBV_\star(A)$, introduced by Dal Maso and Toader in \cite{DalToa22}.
 In \cite{DalToa23,DalToa22} the authors are able to adapt the arguments of \cite{friedrich2019compactness} to prove that for certain minimum problems with Dirichlet boundary conditions, minimising sequences $(u_n)_n\subset \GBVsscalar$ admit a modification $(y_n)_n\subset \GBVsscalar$ which is still minimising and which converges $\Ld$-a.e. to $y\in \GBVsscalar$.
 This compactness property is achieved without any additional control on lower order terms.

 Adopting this last point of view, the aim of the present work is twofold.
 First, we address the problem of extending the definition of $\GBVsscalar$ to the vectorial case and describing the main features of $GBV_\star(A;\Rk)$.
 Then, we show that the compactness results of \cite{DalToa23,DalToa22} can be extended to $GBV_\star(A;\Rk)$ and give some sufficient condition for lower semicontinuity of integral functionals whose domain is $GBV_\star(A;\Rk)$.
-These results will be used in upcoming work to deal with the homogenisation of functionals of cohesive type in the vectorial setting.
+These results will be used in \cite{DalDon} to deal with the homogenisation of functionals of cohesive type in the vectorial setting .

 The structure of the paper is as follows.
-In section 3 we introduce the space $\GBVsvector$ and we present some of its main properties.
+In Section 3 we introduce the space $\GBVsvector$ and we present some of its main properties.
 We later study the relation between a function $u\in GBV_\star(A;\Rk)$ and $\phi\circ u$, for $\phi$ a Lipschitz function with compact support.
-We show in Proposition \ref{prop:characterisation} that a function $u\in GBV_\star(A;\Rk)$ if and only if for every $\phi$ as above, the function $\phi\circ u $ belongs to $BV(A;\Rk)$ and the total variation measure $|D(\phi\circ u)|$ can be controlled from above by a constant $M$, independent of $\phi$, and $\textup{Lip}(\phi)$, the Lipschitz constant of $\phi$.
+We show in Proposition \ref{prop:characterisation} that $u\in GBV_\star(A;\Rk)$ if and only if for every $\phi$ as above, the function $\phi\circ u $ belongs to $BV(A;\Rk)$ and some relevant quantities associated with the derivatives of $\phi\circ u$ are controlled from above by a constant $M$, independent of $\phi$, and $\textup{Lip}(\phi)$, the Lipschitz constant of $\phi$.
 We then analyse in Proposition \ref{prop:properties of CantorPart} the relation between $D^c(\phi\circ u)$ and $D^cu $ and use this result in Corollary \ref{prop:Alberti in GBVs} to show that $D^cu$ satisfies the Rank-One property.

 In Section 4 we investigate the lower semicontinuity of a class of functionals with respect to the convergence in measure.
 In Theorem \ref{thm:lowersemicontinuity}, we prove the lower semicontinuity of certain functionals depending on $\nabla u$ and whose domain is the space $\GBVsvector$.